snd/mesa/README.md

 mesa provides easy access to postgres databases

-### immutability

-no method call ever changes the state of the mesa object it is called on. every call to a chainable configuration method (`table`, `connection`, `attributes`, `where`, ...) returns a new mesa object.
+every call to a chainable configuration method (`table`, `connection`, `attributes`, `where`, ...) returns a new mesa object and doesn't change the state of the mesa object it is called on.

 ### install